Move-In Dates & Times

 Will there be volunteers to help with my move-in?

-On August 12, 2016, student volunteers will be available to help with FRESHMAN move-in day.
+On August 18, 2017, student volunteers will be available to help with FRESHMAN/TRANSFER move-in day.
 At other times during the year, move-in is left to the responsibility of the student.
 All volunteers will wear the same color shirt and be available from 9am - 4pm.
 While volunteers will be available to assist during move-in, we ask that students and parents plan to also bring items to the student's assigned room.
 This will make the move-in process even faster and give you a chance to talk with the volunteers and learn more about Appalachian State University.

 How should I pack my things?